syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## LabelRendering Mode

-Labels can be rendered in separate layer as svg or html.
+Labels can be rendered in separate layer as svg or html using [labelRenderingMode](/api/js/ejdiagram#members:labelrenderingmode "labelRenderingMode") property.

 {% highlight javascript %}